-If you control non-domestic premises you must ensure that you notify the council of any cooling tower or evaporative condenser on the premises - notification is free.
+If you control non-domestic premises you must ensure that you notify the council of any cooling tower or evaporative condenser on the premises.

 Cooling towers and evaporative condensers have been associated with outbreaks of Legionnaires' disease caused by the bacterium Legionella pneumophila commonly found in the environment.
 Such outbreaks give rise to considerable public concern and take up significant enforcing authority resources.
 It has frequently been found that poor maintenance of such plants and poor compliance with the requirements of the following give rise to the potential conditions in which outbreaks can and do occur.